-Instead of focusing on the actual point of discussion, they comment on your tone and accuse you of doing things they’re doing (playing the victim, gas-lighting, projecting).
-The blame is no longer on them, but instead the way you approached the argument.
+Instead of focusing on the actual point of discussion, they comment on your voice, gestures, and tone and accuse you of doing things they’re doing (playing the victim, gas-lighting, projecting).
+The blame is no longer on them, but instead on the way, you approached the argument.

-4. Guilt Tripping & Pity Stories
+4. Guilt Tripping And Pity Stories

-If you’re prone to feeling sympathetic for others, chances are they’ll go for this one a lot.
+If you’re prone to feeling sympathetic for others, chances are they’ll take full advantage of this.
 If you point out something hurtful they’ve done, they will start talking about their abusive childhood or an evil ex.

 Everyone goes through trials and tribulations.
-But healthy individuals don’t use those experiences as excuses to harm others, and they certainly don’t bring up those pity stories to conveniently avoid taking responsibility for their behavior.
+But, healthy individuals don’t use those experiences as excuses to harm others, and they certainly don’t bring up those pity stories to conveniently avoid taking responsibility for their behavior.

 5. The Stink Bomb